zcaudate-me/example.purnam.test/README.md

 # purnam-karma-testing

-Example of how to test clojurescript code using the karma test framework
+Example of how to test clojurescript code using the karma test framework.

 ## Usage